 - You must notify the Reves Center any time there is a "material change" in your I-983 training plan.
 Any time you have a new employer, you must complete a new training plan.

-- You must complete two self-evaluations during your STEM-OPT, signed by you, your supervisor, and submitted to the Reves Center.
+- You must complete two self-evaluations during your OPT STEM, signed by you, your direct supervisor, and submitted to the Reves Center.

-- Evaluation 1: Complete during your first 12 months of STEM OPT.
+- Evaluation 1: Complete during your first 12 months of OPT STEM.

-- Evaluation 2: Complete at the end of your STEM OPT.
+- Evaluation 2: Complete at the end of your OPT STEM.

-While on STEM OPT, you are limited to 150 days of unemployment.
+While on OPT STEM, you are limited to 150 days of unemployment.
 This total includes the previous 90 days that you were permitted during your initial post-completion OPT.
 Unlike your initial post-completion OPT, your work must be paid to count as employment.
-Volunteering does not qualify for STEM employment.
+Unpaid internships or volunteering does not qualify for OPT STEM employment.

 You should wait till your OPT STEM Extension request is approved and have received your new Employment Authorization Document (EAD) before traveling abroad.
 Please see our section on Traveling Abroad While on OPT for additional information.

 If you would like to learn more about the STEM rule, resources from SEVP and the USCIS (both are part of the U.S. government), and NAFSA (a professional organization) may be helpful.
 We are also happy to talk with you.